wkeeling/arkanoid/README.md

 My Arkanoid Clone
 =================

-This is my take of the '80s arcade classic Arkanoid, written in Python and [pygame](http://www.pygame.org/).
+This a clone of the '80s arcade classic Arkanoid, written in Python and [pygame](http://www.pygame.org/).

 I wanted to have a play with pygame, and since I've always enjoyed playing breakout-type games, I thought I'd try and have a go writing an Arkanoid clone.